 You can simply just shape the KwikWood with your hands and fingers to create the shape that you need.

-I was able to create this detail that I needed to replace on this desk makeover by just shaping the KwikWood with my fingers.
+I was able to create this detail that I needed to replace on this chalk painted desk by just shaping the KwikWood with my fingers.

 Then you can put the KwikWood into the mold to create the intricate details.